3rdWebCreator/jekyll-mundana-forestry/_posts/2021-10-21-what-s-in-a-domain-name.md

 image: "/assets/images/name.jpg"

 ---
 It looks a little strange, but my author name on the site is now displayed as a [Handshake](https://handshake.org/) top level domain.
-Top level meaning like the "com" in a traditional .com domain.
+Top level as in the "com" in a traditional .com domain.

 I've seen Handshake "Namers" doing this in various places on the web to raise awareness for the domain system.
 You can find a whole bunch of them in the [Namer Community](https://community.namebase.io/).